NASonny/Ash/README.md

 ## Feedback

   #### *Why did i need to do this project?*
   - I know it's not the craziest or the best project you can create, but it was a way of improving myself and challenging myself to make a quality bot discord, and that's what I think I've achieved.
-Some people will say it's useless or even rubbish, but I'm proud of what I've produced and it gives me motivation, above all.\
+Some people will say it's useless or even rubbish, but I'm proud of what I've produced and it gives me motivation, above all.

 Don't hesitate to give some advice or to propose some features / fix i will be very happy !
 ## Features

   - Add the private message for the birthday message
-  - Fix the time tracker (ISSUE: the timer reset when somebody muted itself) ✅
+  - ✅ Fix the time tracker (the issue was that other changing on the status would restart the time tracker)
   - Adding data visualisation with a online dashboard build with Flask or Django